'Doctor Who' Season 2 (15/41) Reveals Episode Titles & New Trailer

 Season 2 was filmed immediately following Season 1, leaving fans impatient for a season that was already in the can and anxious that it hasn’t yet been renewed for a third season.
 Speculation ran so rampant in the tabloids that the BBC had to shut down rumors that the show had been axed.
 Whatever the show’s future holds, one thing is for certain: Season 2 is locked and loaded and fast approaching.

-The 'Doctor Who' Season 2 Trailer
+The 'Doctor Who' Season 2 Episode Titles

 The 'Doctor Who' Season 2 Cast